 This college is giving students millions in 'live ammunition' to invest

-Southern Methodist University (SMU) in Texas is teaching students how to invest by giving them more than $10 million of real money to buy stock.
+Southern Methodist University (SMU) in Texas is teaching students how to invest by giving them more than $10 million in real money to buy stocks.

 Continue Reading Below